A Weekend in Carmel-by-the-Sea, California

 Carmel Bay Company

-I remember when iconic shops like the Mediterranean Market and local men’s clothier Dick Bruhn’s lined Ocean Ave (coincidentally Mr. Bruhn and I both graduated from Rensselaer in upstate New York).
+I remember when iconic shops like the Mediterranean Market and local men’s clothier Dick Bruhn’s lined Ocean Ave.
 In these days of Amazon.com, retail shops have a harder time making a go of it, even in Carmel.
-But a new feature of the Carmel landscape is wine tasting rooms which offer an experience that Amazon can’t.
+However, a relatively new feature of the Carmel landscape is the wine-tasting rooms, which offer an experience that Amazon can’t offer.

 De Tierra Wine Tasting Room